 Boothby had what sounds very much like a classic mystical experience, though he may be the first in the long line of Western mystics to enter the divine realm through that particular aperture.How to Change Your Mind by Michael Pollan

 This terminology isn’t always used by storytelling experts when talking about the same thing.
-Truby, for example, talks about ‘miniatures‘.
+Some people talk in terms of ‘miniatures‘.
 But it is the same thing.
 By presenting the reader with the very large and the very small, you as writer are encouraging The Overview Effect.
-This will lead directly to a Self-revelation pertinent to the story at hand.
+This will lead directly to a Anagnorisis pertinent to the story at hand.
 What writers need to decide: What is this character going to realise after their near death experience?

 So, Angela Carter’s Peter is basically disturbed by the infinite mise-en-abyme effect of a girl’s vulva/vagina.
 He doubles down to prove himself a good boy, according to his culture and church.
 (His Plan.)